Here’s what you need to know about this popular search engine optimization (SEO) practice.

 - Pitching your inclusion to the blogger

-Roundups are the easiest type of backlinks to acquire.
+Often, roundups are the easiest backlink types to acquire.

 Backlinking mistakes to avoid